Which epithelial tissue type consists of a single layer of flat c... | Channels for Pearson+

 1

-Understand the function of the tissue type: Diffusion and filtration are processes that require minimal barriers for substances to pass through.
-This suggests the tissue type must be thin and permeable.
+Understand the function of the tissue types mentioned in the problem.
+Simple squamous epithelium is specialized for diffusion and filtration due to its thin, flat structure, which allows substances to pass through easily.

-Review the structure of epithelial tissues: Simple squamous epithelium consists of a single layer of flat cells, which is ideal for diffusion and filtration due to its thinness.
-Other types, such as stratified squamous epithelium, are multilayered and designed for protection, not diffusion.
+Recall the structural characteristics of simple squamous epithelium.
+It consists of a single layer of flat cells, making it ideal for processes like gas exchange in the lungs or filtration in the kidneys.

-Compare the options: Stratified squamous epithelium is multilayered and protective, transitional epithelium is specialized for stretching, and simple cuboidal epithelium is a single layer of cube-shaped cells designed for secretion and absorption.
-None of these are specialized for diffusion and filtration.
+Compare the other epithelial tissue types mentioned: Stratified squamous epithelium is composed of multiple layers and is designed for protection, not diffusion or filtration.
+Transitional epithelium is specialized for stretching, found in areas like the bladder.
+Simple cuboidal epithelium is a single layer of cube-shaped cells, often involved in secretion and absorption.

-Focus on the correct option: Simple squamous epithelium is the only tissue type listed that matches the description of being a single layer of flat cells specialized for diffusion and filtration.
+Identify the key feature that makes simple squamous epithelium the correct answer: its single layer of flat cells is uniquely suited for diffusion and filtration, unlike the other tissue types listed.

-Conclude the reasoning: Based on the structure and function of epithelial tissues, the correct answer is 'Simple squamous epithelium.'
+Conclude that simple squamous epithelium is the correct answer based on its structure and function, which align with the processes of diffusion and filtration.

 Watch next